DavesCodeMusings/SpaceTruckin/Stage08_MVC_controller/README.txt

 We'll also need another model to describe months in a twelve month calendar.
 Perviously we used objects, and arrays of objects, with names to access data.
 This time, since it's a simple numeric sequence, we can use a basic array to represent the months in a year.
+The thing to remember is that arrays start at zero while months start at one, so January will be 0 and so on.